haddocking/haddocking.github.io/education/HADDOCK-CASP-CAPRI-T70/index.md

 </a>

 <a class="prompt prompt-question">
-Considering that we are generating 10000 models for a full run at it0, how succesful was our scoring function in selecting acceptable models for further flexible refinement?
+Considering that we are generating 10000 models for a full run at it0, how successful was our scoring function in selecting acceptable models for further flexible refinement?
 </a>

 You can also check the cluster-based statistics with the following command: